Gradescope Review 2026 - Grading Platform

 Gradescope: Frequently Asked Questions (FAQs)

-What types of assignments does Gradescope allow me to grade remotely?
+What types of assignments does Gradescope support?

 Can I submit work for my students as an instructor?